francelwebdev/francelwebdev/README.md

 ### Hi there 👋

+I'm Francel.
+I am a Ruby On Rails backend  developer.
+I write mostly Ruby code.
+I have also skills in Python and Django and frontend skills in JavaScript and Vuejs.
+I am currently looking for new opportunities.

 <!--
 **francelwebdev/francelwebdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.